wp-plugins/floating-social-media-icon/readme.txt

 Acurax Provide Most of all the wordpress related services like website design and development including plugin development, theme design and coding, Graphics Design like header image designing etc. we can do your projects.
 So here you get what u needs to get done and we getting business so a part of that can be used for the time that we spend to develop plugins like this

-= There are a lot of other social icons plugins, but why this plugin? = Most of all the plugins have more and more options which is only easily understandable by advanced users, those have a bunch of social media profile integrations.
+= There are a lot of other social icons plugins, but why this plugin? = Most of all the social media plugins have more and more options which is only easily understandable by advanced users, those have a bunch of social media profile integrations.
 But in our case we chosen the must to have icons and made it perfect animation and position styling..
 More icons on website make destroy your website look..
 So use the essentials with sexy display.

 = Can i add my own icons for the social media profiles? = Sorry, Its only available in our premium version.

-= After Updating Plugin, Icons are not showing. why? = You need to visit the plugin settings page once after upgrading to complete the update process.Only after that it will show the icons.
+= After Updating social media Plugin, Icons are not showing. why? = You need to visit the plugin settings page once after upgrading to complete the update process.Only after that it will show the icons.

 = Will upgrade/update change any of my settings or configuration? =